Related Documents

 Note

-wsrep_local_send_queue_avg show an average for the send queue length since the last FLUSH STATUS query.
+wsrep_local_send_queue_avg shows an average for the send queue length since the last FLUSH STATUS

 SHOW STATUS LIKE 'wsrep_local_send_queue_avg';